Pathways to survival in a hotter world

 Methodology

-I will achieve these ambitious goals by combining state-of-the-art thermal and sub-cellular physiology with intricate genomic techniques and powerful heritability analyses in captive and wild bird models—the endotherm group for which heat-induced mass mortality is most frequently reported.
+I will achieve these ambitious goals by combining state-of-the-art thermal and sub-cellular physiology with intricate genomic techniques and powerful heritability analyses in captive and wild bird models.
+This endotherm group is where heat-induced mass mortality is most frequently reported.

 Financiële details & Tijdlijn